Symptoms

 6.6G /

-As you can see above, du is now counting inode 4242894 for both file1.txt and file2.txt, causing the reported disk usage to drop by 2 GB, but the real disk usage has not changed at all.
-This is why some utilities will erroneously report that VirtFS is using disk space, when in fact, VirtFS does not use any disk space.
+As you can see above, du is now counting inode 4242894 for both file1.txt and file2.txt, causing the reported disk usage to drop by 2 GB, but the actual disk usage has not changed at all.
+This is why some utilities will erroneously report that VirtFS is using disk space when in fact, VirtFS does not use any disk space.